-Normal starting of either a cold or a warm engine is obtained without pumping or depressing the accelerator pedal.
-Turn the key to the START position and release when the engine starts.
-If the engine fails to start within 10 seconds, turn the key to the OFF position, wait 5 seconds, then repeat the normal starting procedure.
+NOTE: Normal starting of either a cold or a warm engine is obtained without pumping or depressing the accelerator pedal.

+Turn the ignition switch to the START position and release when the engine starts.
+If the engine fails to start within 10 seconds, turn the ignition switch to the LOCK position, wait 10 to 15 seconds, then repeat the normal starting procedure.

-Tip Start Feature - Automatic Transmission Only Do not press the accelerator.
-Turn the ignition key briefly to START position, and release it.
+Tip Start Feature - Automatic Transmission Only

+Turn the ignition switch to START position and release it as soon as the starter engages.
 The starter motor will continue to run, but will automatically disengage itself when the engine is running.
+If the engine fails to start, the starter will disengage automatically in 10 seconds.
+If this occurs, turn the ignition switch to the LOCK position, wait 10 to 15 seconds, then repeat the normal starting procedure.

-Ignition Key Positions

-Extreme Cold Weather (below -20°F or -29°C)
+Ignition Key Positions Extreme Cold Weather (below -20°F or -29°C)

-To insure reliable starting at these temperatures, use of an externally powered electric engine block heater (available from your dealer) is recommended.
+To ensure reliable starting at these temperatures, use of an externally-powered electric engine block heater (available from your authorized dealer) is recommended.
 If Engine Fails to Start